tc39/proposal-random-functions/README.md

 with a uniform distribution.

-If there are no floats between `lo` and `hi`, returns `lo` unless the `excludeMin` option is passed;
+If there are no floats between `lo` and `hi`, returns `lo` unless the `excludeMin` option is true;
-otherwise, returns `hi` unless the `excludeMax` option is passed;
+otherwise, returns `hi` unless the `excludeMax` option is true;
 otherwise, throws a {{RangeError}}.

 > [!NOTE]
-> [Issue 19](https://github.com/tc39/proposal-random-functions/issues/19) is for discussing the exact algorithm.
+> [Issue 19](https://github.com/tc39/proposal-random-functions/issues/19) discusses the exact planned algorithm, using 2 64-bit chunks of randomness.
-> Also see [Issue 20](https://github.com/tc39/proposal-random-functions/issues/20) about whether the interval is half-open or closed, and what options are allowed.

 If `step` is passed (directly, or as the `step` option) returns a random `Number` of the form `lo + N*step`,